Skylarann725/Bamazon/README.md

 # Welcome to Bamazon
-This application uses Node.js and MySQL to emulate an online shopping experience.
+This application uses Node.js and MySQL to imitate an online shopping experience.

 How to Install and Run the Application